-We present a brief historical overview of non-gravitational phenomena observed in the Solar System (Section 2.1).
+At the beginning, we present a brief historical overview of non-gravitational phenomena observed in the Solar System (Section 2.1).
 It is followed by a state-of-the-art review of the non-gravitational forces acting on small bodies (Section 2.2); hereinafter, we focus on the Yarkovsky/YORP effect.
-The mathematical formulation of the Yarkovsky/YORP effect and the analytical and numerical methods of its calculation are recalled in Section 2.3.
+The mathematical formulation of the Yarkovsky/YORP effect and the analytical and numerical methods of its calculation are recalled in Section 2.3

-The major part of the thesis is a detailed description of models we developed to describe the long-term evolution of meteoroids and main-belt asteroids, which reside in both unstable and stable regions.
-We study transport mechanisms of putative meteoroids from (6) Hebe, (170) Maria and (8) Flora parent bodies to Mars- and Earth-crossing orbits (Section 2.3.4), the case of the asteroid (2953) Vysheslavia (Section 4), the asteroidal population in the 2/1 mean motion resonance with Jupiter (Section 4.5) and the Eos and Agnia asteroid families (Sections 6 and 7).
+The major part of the thesis is a detailed description of models we developed to describe the long-term evolution of main-belt asteroids, which reside in both unstable and stable regions.
+We study the case of the asteroid (2953) Vysheslavia (Section 3), the asteroidal population in the 2/1 mean motion resonance with Jupiter (Section 3.5) and the Eos asteroid family (Section 5).
 The objects under study or mentioned in the reviews are depicted in Figure 2.
+There is an Appendix 8.1, which describes a by-product of our research: an on-line catalogue of proper orbital elements.